Black pepper farming and Cultivation in India

 black pepper plant care

 Black pepper Plants do require care.
 Initially, the plants need to be helped with support.
 This involves tying the vine to the tree or support with twines or strings.
 Once the aerial root is plugged into the support, Which takes days and sometimes months, the vine will climb over the tree without much support.
 When it comes to planting care itself after the initial phase, it’s minimal apart from fertilizers, irrigation, and occasional pruning of hanging vines.
 From time to time checking for root rots and diseases is mandatory.
 Overall, the Black pepper plants require moderate to minimal care in most cases.

 When it comes to growing conditions and climatic conditions, Black pepper is very choosy.
 If the climatic conditions are not suitable, be sure that the plant will die.
 Any weather condition above 40 degrees or below 10 degrees is an assured failure.
 A moderate temperature of 20-30 degrees is preferred and most suitable.
 Soil should be well drained and the ph level should be between 5 and 7.
 When you look at climatic conditions you will see that the pepper plants are well suited for tropical weather.
 It thrives well in the tropics and does pretty badly elsewhere.
 With other weather conditions, though you may be able to grow black pepper, the maintenance and care for the plant will be high and sometimes overwhelming.

 black pepper producing countries

-Black pepper is not just cultivated in india.
-Though black pepper originated in india and most of India used black pepper during ancient times, Black pepper is grown in many parts of the world today.
-Vietnam and Indonesia Produce more black pepper in the world than india.
-As a matter of fact, vietnam produces 3 times more black pepper than india at 163 Kilo tonnes per year as opposed to indias production of 53 Kilo tonnes per year.
+Black pepper is not just cultivated in India.
+Though black pepper originated in India and most of India used black pepper during ancient times, Black pepper is grown in many parts of the world today.
+Vietnam and Indonesia Produce more black pepper in the world than in India.
+Vietnam produces 3 times more black pepper than India at 163 Kilo tonnes per year as opposed to India’s production of 53 Kilo tonnes per year.

 Other countries that produce black pepper include China and Brazil